Eight aircraft fly over search area Sunday; eyes take precedence over radar

 If it’s not the plane, what else could it be?

 Almost anything big and buoyant.
 The objects were spotted in a part of the Indian Ocean known for swirling currents called gyres that can trap all sorts of floating debris.
-Among the leading contenders for what the objects might be, assuming they're not part of Flight 370: shipping containers that fell off a passing cargo vessel.
+Among the leading contenders for what the objects might be, assuming they’re not part of Flight 370: shipping containers that fell off a passing cargo vessel.
 There are reasons to doubt that theory, however.
-The area isn't near commercial shipping lanes, and the larger object, at an estimated 79 feet (24 meters), would seem to be nearly twice as long as standard shipping containers.
+The area isn’t near commercial shipping lanes, and the larger object photographed by commercial satellite seems to be nearly twice as long as a standard shipping container.

 If it is the plane, would its location tell us anything about what happened on that flight?

 If it really is the wreckage of the Boeing 777-200, its far southern location would provide investigators with precious clues into what terrible events unfolded to result in the disappearance and loss of the airliner, according to Robert Goyer, editor-in-chief of Flying magazine and a commercial jet-rated pilot.
-"The location would suggest a few very important parameters.
-The spot where searchers have found hoped-for clues is, based on the location information provided by the Australian government, nearly 4,000 miles from where the airliner made its unexpected and as yet unexplained turn to the west," Goyer wrote.
+“The location would suggest a few very important parameters.
+The spot where searchers have found hoped-for clues is, based on the location information provided by the Australian government, nearly 4,000 miles from where the airliner made its unexpected and as yet unexplained turn to the west,” Goyer wrote in a column for CNN.com.
 The first obvious clue is that the airplane flew for many hours.

 It’s already been nearly 16 days.
 Are we running out of time to find this plane?